liddiard/stream-editor/README.md

 Text transformation tools provided by Unix operating systems are incredibly powerful for pattern extraction, formatting, and data manipulation, but a command line isn't always the best interface for using them when it comes to experimentation and debugging, especially if you want to chain several commands together with pipes.

-Stream Editor provides an accessible web interface that dynamicalaly updates output as you make changes to input text and the commands applied to it.
+Stream Editor provides an easy-to-use web interface that dynamically updates output as you type.
 It allows you to chain multiple commands together and observe the output after each step, optionally with a visual diff of deleted/added text with red/green highlights.
-Once you've figured out the operations you want to use, you can export them as a series of command-line pipes with a single click, or share them with a unique URL.
+Once you've finalized the operations you want to use, you can export them as a series of command-line pipes with a single click, or share them with a unique URL.

 [**Read more on my website.**](https://harrisonliddiard.com/project/stream-editor/)